-This section defines the approach to the Programme's communication in compliance with the requirements listed in Article 36 of Regulation (EU) 2021/1059.
+This section defines the approach to the Programme communication in compliance with the requirements listed in Article 36 of Regulation (EU) 2021/1059.

-Interreg Baltic Sea Region considers itself a sub-brand of Interreg.
+Interreg Baltic Sea Region considers itself to be a sub-brand of Interreg.
 The Programme strives to align with the Interreg narrative and visuals, and highlight its distinctive features at the same time.
-Being part of the Interreg family, the Programme cooperates with Interreg programmes and Interact.
+As part of Interreg, the Programme cooperates with Interreg programmes and Interact.

 The Programme enables to put innovative, water-smart and climate-neutral solutions into practice through transnational cooperation for the benefit of citizens across the Baltic Sea region.
-It communicates the added value of transnational cooperation within the European Union with its neighbouring partner countries.
-Along the Programme's lifecycle, communication strives to mobilise relevant partnerships, enable projects to succeed and to make Interreg acknowledged.
+It communicates the added value of transnational cooperation within the European Union and Norway.
+Along the Programme's lifecycle, communication strives to mobilise relevant partnerships, enable projects to succeed and make Interreg acknowledged.